Using the management system

 artiq_client scan-repository --async

-Then set the execution permission on it:
+Then set its execution permissions:

-$ chmod 755 ~/artiq-master/repository/hooks/post-receive
+$ chmod 755 repository/hooks/post-receive

 Note

-$ artiq_client submit ~/artiq-work/mgmt_tutorial.py
+$ artiq_client submit --content ~/artiq-work/mgmt_tutorial.py

 Note